shubh12ee/shubh12ee/readme.md

 ## Welcome to my GitHub repository!
-## I'm an enthusiastic IT Engineer with a keen interest in becoming a Software Developer.
+## IT Engineering Student with a keen interest in becoming a Software Developer.